-If you are under pension age you qualify for JobSeeker Payment to provide income while you are looking for a new job.
+If you are under pension age you may qualify for the JobSeeker Payment, to provide income while you are looking for a new job.

 Eligibility is subject to both income and assets testing.

 It's important to note the following are not assessed as assets by Centrelink: